pepegar/course-programming-fundamentals-with-python/slides-md/pfp-1.md

 - Students learn how to use industry grade tools for programming (git, pip, etc.)
 - Students understand how algorithms are designed and implemented.
+- Students will learn how to work with different data structures and apply them to different cases.

 # Course introduction.
 Grading